'Freeze assets, ban entry into US': USCIRF calls for targeted sanctions against RSS, R&AW - BusinessToday

 Besides this, it demanded that India should be designated as a "country of particular concern (CPC)" for engaging in and tolerating "systematic, ongoing, and egregious religious freedom violations as defined by the International Religious Freedom Act (IFRA)."

-The US federal government commission also recommended that the Trump administration link future US assistance and bilateral trade policies with India to improvements in religious freedom.
+The independent federal commission also recommended that the Trump administration link future US assistance and bilateral trade policies with India to improvements in religious freedom.

 In its report, the USCIRF claimed that conditions for religious freedom in India "continued to deteriorate" in 2025 as the government allegedly introduced and enforced new laws targeting religious minority communities and their places of worship.